zoot101/snapraid-daily/README.md

 multiple SnapRAID arrays on the same system, but for the vast majority of users it'll be **/etc/snapraid.conf**.

+To run with multiple SnapRAID arrays, one could create a copy of the config file (snapraid-daily.conf), change this setting and pass it to the script with the **-f, --config** option.

 ### muttrc\_path

 This is the path for the muttrc file that is used for sending